The best pillows for neck pain that will help you wake up without aches and stiffness

 Reduce the morning aches with one of these pillows specially designed to relieve neck pain.

-The best pillows for neck pain
+Best pillows for neck pain

-by Ellen Kinsey |
+by Ellen Kinsey and Rosie Floyd |

 Updated on

 The best pillows for neck pain will elevate your sleeping experience.
-Nothing is worse than waking up with a crick in the neck and if you regularly suffer with neck pain, you will know that the wrong pillow can exasperate tension in the neck.
+Nothing is worse than waking up with a crick in the neck, and if you regularly suffer from neck pain, you will know that the wrong pillow can exasperate tension in the neck.
 No one enjoys waking up feeling like they haven’t had a good night's sleep, especially when it leads to a day riddled with aching pain.
 The best pillows will keep your head, neck and spine aligned, relieving pressure on the top half of your body.

 From memory foam pillows to orthopaedic pillows and many more, we’ve rounded up the best pillows for neck pain, as well as answering all your neck pain-related questions to ensure you get a more peaceful (and painless) slumber.
-Back pain can also be closely linked to neck pain too, so if this is something else you suffer from, then make sure you check out our best pillows for back pain round-up.
+Back pain can also be closely linked to neck pain, so if this is something else you suffer from, then make sure you check out our best pillows for back pain round-up.

-Best firm pillow for neck pain
+Best pillow for neck pain overall

 Pros